Rant or rave? When your members share their experience about your plan, do you know which it will be?

-Official CAHPS results aren’t released until later in the year, and they aren’t particularly helpful because they are de-identified and vague, making it challenging for plans to address member pain points.
+Official CAHPS results aren’t released until later in the year.
+The de-identified data provides vague insight, making it challenging for plans to address individual member pain points proactively.

-1. Revisit your 2021 survey results.
 Where did you shine?
 Where did you have pitfalls?
-Review your most recent results (especially those regarding patient experience) to get a better understanding of where your members were and where you would like them to be.
+Review your most recent results (especially those regarding member experience) to understand better where your members were and where you would like them to be.

 - Cut to the chase.
 If you could only ask your members five questions to understand their experience, what would they be?

-- Use multi-channel communications (automated voice (IVR) calls, email, text and direct mail) to reach more of your population.
-Start with the most cost-effective channel and add follow-ups for non-responders through an additional channel
+- Use multi-channel communications (automated voice (IVR) calls, email, text, and direct mail) to reach more of your population.
+Start with the most cost-effective channel and add follow-ups for non-responders through additional channels.

-- Think outside the box with transfer capabilities to easily connect members with an IVR survey.
-A call center team member can help address major issues on the spot, a unique way to improve your member’s experience
+- Be creative with transfer capabilities to easily connect members with an IVR survey.
+A call center team member can help address key issues on the spot based on how they respond, a more personal and unique way to improve your member’s experience.

 - Respond to any negative feedback you get so that when the actual CAHPS survey is taken, you’ve already turned that pain point into an opportunity for growth & improvement.